zaiisao/Documentation/en/Interactive Broadcast/big_class_overview.md

 ## Technical solutions

-Agora recommends using the following SDKs or services to implement a Big Online Classroom scenario.
+Agora recommends using the following SDKs or services to implement a Lecture Hall scenario.
 ![](https://web-cdn.agora.io/docs-files/1582609031026)

 | SDK | Function |